mpgn/ByP-SOP/README.md

     }, 180000); //3min to be sure
     ```

-    The file `save.php` need to allow Cross-origin resource sharing (CORS) to accept the request.
-In PHP it can be done by adding this line `header("Access-Control-Allow-Origin: *.domain.com");`
+    The file `save.php` don't need to allow Cross-origin resource sharing (CORS) from 127.0.0.1:80 to accept the request.
+In fact, img are incompatible with SOP.
+    But if you really want an execption, in PHP it can be done by adding this line `header("Access-Control-Allow-Origin: *.domain.com");`

-* finally
+* finally we have:
     ```bash
         cat save.txt
         {"WIN{AweSome_ByPass_SOP}":""}
     ```

+## Setup

+* Use the file `malicious.html`, the file `bypass_sop.html` is the same but more for academic comprehension.

+* Add a subdomain with TTL 59 (120 in Cloudflare)
+* Add another subdomain and allow CORS from your domain if you use GET or just use `image.src` to bypass the restriction CORS
+* Victim
+    - launch a local server `http-server -p 80 Dir`
+    - launch the browser
+    - go on sub.domain.com/malicious.html
+* Change the DNS ip
+* Wait
+* Get the result into the other subdomain you setup

 ## Contributor